-The school will block/filter access to social networking sites.

-Newsgroups will be blocked unless a specific use is approved.

-Pupils will be advised never to give out personal details of any kind which may identify them or their location.
-Examples would include real name, address, mobile or landline phone numbers, school attended, IM and e-mail address, full names of friends, specific interests and clubs etc.

-Pupils and parents will be advised that the use of social network spaces outside school is inappropriate for primary aged pupils.
+- We will block/filter access to social networking sites. - Newsgroups will be blocked unless a specific use is approved. - Pupils will be advised never to give out personal details of any kind which may identify them or their location.
+Examples would include real name, address, mobile or landline phone numbers, school attended, IM and e-mail address, full names of friends, specific interests and clubs etc. - Pupils and parents will be advised that the use of social network spaces outside school is inappropriate for primary aged pupils.

-Managing filtering.
+Managing filtering

-The school will work with the LA, DCFS and the Internet Service Provider to ensure systems to protect pupils are reviewed and improved.
+• The school will work with the LA, DCFS and the Internet Service Provider to ensure systems to protect pupils are reviewed and improved.

-If staff or pupils discover an unsuitable site, it must be reported to the E Safety Coordinator/Computing Coordinator.

-Senior staff will ensure that regular checks are made to ensure that the filtering methods selected are appropriate, effective and reasonable.
+- The School use SENSO to ensure systems are in place to protect pupils and staff.
+This is monitored by the Head Teacher. - If staff or pupils discover an unsuitable site, it must be reported to the Head Teacher. - Senior staff will ensure that regular checks are made to ensure that the filtering methods selected are appropriate, effective and reasonable.